-The 2017 recommended CIP projects are those that by virtue of priority and need, are recommended for inclusion in the 2017 budget.
+The 2017 CIP projects are those that by virtue of priority and need, are included in the 2017 budget.
 Included for funding are approximately \$78 million in projects, with a significant emphasis on infrastructure reinvestment in the City's water and wastewater systems, street and facility maintenance, and operational equipment and vehicles.
-Highlights of the 2017 recommended projects include:
+Highlights of the 2017 projects include: